 Bushnell Trophy Xtreme

 This spotting scope takes portability to the next level.
-It’s compact, comes with a tripod and features two carrying cases, one hard and one soft.
+It’s a compact spotting scope that comes with a tripod and features two carrying cases, one hard and one soft.
 If that weren’t enough, it even has a car window mount and a scope glove.

 The Trophy Xtreme is more than just accessories, though.
 It’s reliable and durable, too.
 Like other Bushnell products, this one has a money-back guarantee that not only puts your mind at ease, it highlights the quality of the scope’s design.